Govindmenon69/OrangeMC-DOCS-SRC/content/_index.md

      ![Loading..](image-13.png)

-* NOW this is the LAST STEP do not SKIP IT, ENSURE you have exactly 2 custom packs + the Default pack in the SELECTED.Start counting and check for exactly TWO(2)
+* NOW this is the LAST STEP do not SKIP IT, ENSURE you have exactly 3 custom packs + the Default pack in the SELECTED.Start counting and check for exactly THREE
 PACKS WITH GANESH FACE ICON!!!

 * You have not completed the installation and have unlocked the ability to legally affirm your success , TO affirm say "DING DING" out loud two times